 Social Responsibility & Engagement

 Community service benefits both the volunteer and the community.
 Each CCE and housing community service program will be worth a minimum of one point.
-Longer community service programs often have a greater impact on the community and volunteer and are worth one point plus another point for every hour beyond the third hour (i.e., a five-hour program is worth three points).
+Longer community service programs often have a greater impact on the community and volunteer and are worth one point per hour of service (commuting time does not count).
 All community service programs that are eligible for priority points will have the point value indicated on its publicity.
 Students must sign in at each event on the CCE sign-in sheet in order to earn points for housing.

 Integrity & Social Responsibility